 Thanks to the generosity of our donors, participating schools are offered admission to these performances at a highly reduced cost, including several free performances.
 School Day Performances are often times in high demand and availability is on a first-come, first-served basis.

-Support for TPA School Day Performances is provided by H-E-B Tournament of Champions, the William & Anita Cochran Endowment for Performing Arts Access & Education, the Kathy Panoff Texas Performing Arts Student Engagement Endowment, the Joann and Gaylord Jentz Endowment for Student Engagement, the Alex and Dee Massad Endowment Fund, Applied Materials Foundation, and Kristin & Joshua Alexander.
+Support for TPA School Day Performances is provided by H-E-B Tournament of Champions, the William and Anita Cochran Endowment for Performing Arts Access and Education, the Kathy Panoff Texas Performing Arts Student Engagement Endowment, the Arts Education Endowment, the Joann and Gaylord Jentz Endowment for Student Engagement, the Alex and Dee Massad Endowment Fund, Kristin and Josh Alexander, Aubrey and Bobby Epstein, Dr. Jeremy Guiberteau and Dan Jackson, Shirley Hammond, Montgomery Family Fund, Michelle and Eric Natinsky, the Schmalbach Family, the Stephen and Marcelle Spilker Texas Performing Arts Student Engagement Endowment, and Texas Commission on the Arts.

 McCullough Theatre